Aeronca Aircraft: Postwar

 A benefit of the concurrent development was that the new designs had about 80% of their parts in common.
 Nevertheless, the tandem-seat Champ—resembling the extremely popular Piper J-3 Cub—was favored by the market, evidenced by its outselling its sibling, the Chief, at a rate of 4 to 1.
 Between 1945 and 1951, nearly 8,000 Champions were manufactured; while over the same period, approximately 2,000 Chiefs were produced.

+To accommodate the new production, the company leased two hangars at Dayton Municipal Airport for aircraft assembly.

 New ownership

 Aeronca ceased light aircraft production in 1951, and in 1954 sold the Champion design to the new Champion Aircraft Corporation of Osceola, Wisconsin, which continued building variants of the Champion as well as the derivative design, the Citabria.
 The venerable aircraft design was acquired again by the Bellanca Aircraft Company in 1970 and again to American Champion in 1988, where it remains in production.

 Aeronca purchased the Longren Aircraft Corporation in 1959.
 However, by 1965 it was nearly bankrupt and a new president, Alfred A. Handschumacher, was hired to return the company to profitability.

 In the early 1970s, Aeronca was contracted by Bede Aircraft to assemble its first Bede BD-5J Microjet—the world's smallest jet airplane—but, after its experiences with the prototype, Aeronca declined to be further involved with the program.

 In 1978 Aeronca planned to start aircraft production again with production of a prototype very light business jet, the Foxjet ST600.
 The project was eventually cancelled due to lack of WR-44 engine availability.

 Fleet Aerospace launched a successful hostile takeover of the company in 1986.

 Aeronca now builds components for aerospace companies including Boeing, Northrop Grumman, Lockheed and Airbus.
 In its 23-year history as a general aviation and military aviation manufacturer, Aeronca produced 17,408 aircraft spanning 55 different models.